xianms/neutron-vpnaas/doc/specs/vpn-ovn.rst

 Transit network
 +++++++++++++++

-the Transit network is used to connect the OVN logical router and namespace.
+The transit network is used to connect the OVN logical router and namespace.
-This part is completely new.
-And the subnet of this network should be configurable and default is 169.254.64.0/18 (link-local is proposed for transit network now).
-The transit network are created when the first VPN service of the router is created, and two kinds of ports in the transit network are created to connect the namespace and OVN logical router.
+And the subnet of this network should be configurable and default is 169.254.64.0/18.
+The transit network is per router and created when the first VPN service of the router is created, and two kinds of ports in the transit network are created also to connect the namespace and OVN logical router.
 1. Router port.
 It is a distributed router port and used to connect the transit network and the OVN router.
 2. Namespace port.
 It is in namespace and used to connect the transit network